 My thanks go to Bruce Gargoyle once more, for introducing me to this challenge – which is designed to get those already-purchased, sitting-on-the-shelf-and-ereader books READ!

 It is organised by My Reader’s Block, an Australian site 🙂 and you can read all the details HERE.

 The key is to sign up to a mountain of books you are going to read, and report on your progress quarterly.
-The books that count are ones you have in your possession on January 1st 2017 – no additions and ARCs or anything like that afterwards, although I am including library books for long-standing titles on my list.
+The books that count are ones you have in your possession at the end of the previous year – no additions and ARCs or anything like that afterwards, although I am including library books for long-standing titles on my list (these are not officially allowed, but to me it’s clearing the list that counts, not physical or ecopies in the house!).
 As usual with these challenges you can upgrade to a higher level if you find you’re doing well, but you can’t downgrade.

 I have over 520 on my TBR list, and at least half of those I now own, given the state of my kindle and my physical TBR shelf.
-But I got through more than my original target in 2016, so I’ll stretch myself and sign up for more this year: the 36 level – Mt.
+But I got through more than my original target of 24 in 2016, so I need to stretch myself and sign up for more: the 36 level – Mt.
 Vancouver!